Using TopOCR's Scan to PDF Feature

 If instead you would prefer to automatically extract all of the text from the multi-page PDF document, then simply turn the Settings->Auto-OCR On/Off command to "On" before you open the multi-page PDF document and TopOCR will extract all of the text, page-by-page into the text window.

-For the best results reading PDF files, we recommend operating TopOCR in "Scanner Mode", by changing the Settings->Image Source to From Scanner and also selecting the TopOCR Engine by changing the Settings->OCR...OCR Engine to TopOCR.
+For the best results reading PDF files, we recommend operating TopOCR in "Scanner Mode", by changing the Settings->Image Source to From Scanner.
+By default, the TopOCR Engine is used for reading PDF files.

 PDF to MP3 Conversion